Hydrogen cryogenic tank:

 Space in support of aeronautics

-The themes tackled by the space sector are 100% transferable to the aeronautical subject as far as the technology of cryogenic hydrogen tanks is concerned.
+The themes tackled by the space sector are 100% transferable to the aeronautical field as far as the technology of cryogenic hydrogen tanks is concerned.

 1. Decomposition of a rocket

 The use of hydrogen is irreplaceable in space.
 It makes it possible to considerably reduce the mass and volume of launchers.
-Space is therefore the example to follow in terms of cryogenic hydrogen tanks
+Space is therefore definitely the example to follow in terms of cryogenic hydrogen tanks.

 2. Hydrogen storage